dhanmoni/clubhub/README.md

-# CLubHub
+# ClubHub

-An open source software for students and colleges to view and manage clubs and posts
+An open source software for students and colleges to view and manage clubs and posts all in one place!

 ## Website